dreamcatcher-tech/network/Inbox/2023-02-14 0941 Writing to remote chains.md

 ## Security
 Allow access by peerId only, all others get refused connection.
 Or, no whitelist presents a default page where people can ask to be let in by those already inside.

+## Crash recovery
+Tension should be detected send side and retransmitted after a connection is found.